How civil resistance works, maybe

 There is no resistance without supporters

+Still – life is more complicated than any theory, and the book does a decent job of admitting as much.
 To give life to the theories and their complexities there are four detailed case studies, of Iran, Palestine, Burma/Myanmar, and the Phillippines (plus here's my own of Denmark peacefully resisting the Nazis if you haven't read it yet).
 They're each extremely illuminating – but this includes illuminating pieces that are missing in the book itself.

 There are several ways the research misses the mark